-Being a mother is the hardest job in the world with night shifts, no days off and a salary of LOVE.
-There is no prep books, no glamour and no right way of doing things.
+Motherhood is the hardest job in the world, with night shifts, no days off, and a salary of LOVE.
+There are no prep books, and no right way of doing things.
 Motherhood is often not respected and admired the way it should be.
-The journey of motherhood brings about strengths, courage and new set of fears that one would never thought existed.
+The journey of motherhood brings about strength, courage, and a new set of fears that one would never think existed.

-- Lactation Consultant– After breastfeeding one or more children, consider yourself a lactation expert.
-You are able to advise your friends for best feeding positions.
-You can give tips on how to wean your child.
-As well as tips for breastfeeding in public and best clothe to wear.
+- Lactation Consultant– breastfeeding one or more children, consider yourself a lactation expert.
+You can advise your friends on the best feeding positions.
+You can give tips on how to wean your child and breastfeeding in public.

-- Waste Collector a.k.a garbage woman- you will be collecting lot’s of trash around the house.
-As well as your children will give you their waste for you to throw it out.
+- Waste Collector A.K.A garbage woman- you will be collecting lots of trash around the house.

-- Driver-putting your child back on and off the car seat can serve as a great cardio exercise.
-You’ll be constantly on the road to your child’s Dr. appointment, drop off and pick up from school, lesson classes, friend’s birthday party, etc. You basically run a “Uber” company!
+- Driver-putting your child back on and off the car seat can be great cardio exercise.
+You’ll be constantly on the road to your child’s Dr. appointment, drop off and pick up from school, lesson classes, friend’s birthday party, etc. You run an “Uber” company!

-- Hair Dresser- If you have a girl than you most likely have a house equipped with hair products such as, brushes, oils, hair ties, bows, you name it.
-Boys also have their fair share of hair products such as, gels, brushes and scissors for a quick trim.
+- Hair Dresser- If you have a girl then you most likely have a house equipped with hair products such as brushes, oils, hair ties, and bows, you name it.
+Boys also have their fair share of hair products such as gels, brushes, and scissors for a quick trim.

 - DIYer- If you are a stay home mom, you can relate to this.
-You want to take over a project in the house but you don’t have enough money to buy a new furniture.
+You want to take over a project in the house but you don’t have enough money to buy new furniture.
 What do you do?
-Mother’s never settle, we go to a thrift store or you pick up a piece you’ve been wanting forever from someone’s trash and you make the biggest DIY makeover.
-What was once an old thing is now an one of a kind piece of art.
+Mothers never settle, we go to a thrift store or pick up a piece you’ve been wanting forever from someone’s trash and you make the biggest DIY makeover.
+What was once an old thing is now one of a kind piece of art.

 - Chef- It doesn’t matter if you hate cooking like me, you’ll be cooking day in and day out.
 Sometimes you’ll be surprised how delicious your food will turn out.

-- Entertainer- Don’t want your child to watch t.v all day than you have to entertain them, their is no escape.
-Children don’t want to just play with toys, they want the parents to take part of the fun.
+- Entertainer- Don’t want your child to watch t.v all day then you have to entertain them, there is no escape.
+Children don’t want to just play with toys, they want the parents to take part in the fun.

-- Personal Stylist- Your child will look much better than you, well, that’s because we put more time and effort into their outfits.
-I wouldn’t dare to go out looking like a million bucks while my child looks like she just rolled out of bed.
-I would much rather prefer the other way around.
+- Personal Stylist- Your child will look much better than you well that’s because we put more time and effort into their outfits.

 - Administrative Specialist- Multitasking becomes our middle name.
 It’s impossible to do just one thing at a time.
-After a while our brains don’t function without multitasking.
+After a while, our brains can’t function without multitasking.

 - Nurse- This is the time when our children are sick and we have to cater to them.
 Whether we are nurturing them or keeping track of the time of their medication, we switch off to a nurse’s mode.

-- Diplomat-This will test your negotiation skills; how do you make your child do something that you want him/her to do.
-How do you settle a fight between siblings and ect.
+- Diplomat-This will test your negotiation skills; how do you make your child do something that you want him/her to do?
+How do you settle a fight between siblings, etc?

-- Housekeeper- You’ll find us always cleaning, yet our houses will never look clean.
-It’s like having a full time housekeeping service in our house where you will be both the boss and the customer.
+- Housekeeper- You’ll be constantly cleaning, yet our houses will never look clean.
+It’s like having a full-time housekeeping service in our house where you will be both the boss and the customer.

-- Educator- First person to educate children are the parents.
-Whether it’s teaching kids how to respect others, tie their shoes, ABC’s and 123’s.
-We take a huge contribute on our child’s education.
+- Educator- First people to educate children are the parents.
+Whether it’s teaching kids how to respect others, tie their shoes, ABC and 123’s.
+We take a huge contribution to our child’s education.

-- Laundry Keeper- This deserves an extra job position apart from housekeeper because it can be literally a full time job.
+- Laundry Keeper- This deserves an extra job position apart from housekeeper because it can be a full-time job.
 Ask those who run a laundry mat business.
-Your child will change her outfit and pajamas’s every single day leaving a pile of clothe to do all the time.
+Your child will change her outfit and pajamas every single day leaving a pile of clothing to do all the time.
 Don’t even think about taking a day off, it will take a toll on you later.